What Is One Person Company?

 These are some basic features of the One Person Company.
 A person who is interested in running his own business without interference of any other person, who wants to have full control over the business, should definitely go with the idea of incorporation of OPC.
 Apart from the above basic features, some other features are also there in an OPC, namely: -

-- A person who is the member and director of OPC and Nominee in OPC cannot become director/member or nominee in any other OPC.
+- A person who is a member and director of OPC and a Nominee in OPC cannot become a director/member or nominee in any other OPC.

-- OPC can be registered by only a natural person who is the Citizen in India.
+- OPC can be registered by only a natural person who is a Citizen in India.
 Any kind of business form cannot register OPC.

 What Should Be Opted Sole Proprietorship Or OPC?

-The difference between a OPC and Sole proprietorship business is that of the liability of the owner.
-In case of a One Person Company, members liability in case of dissolution or winding up is limited, only up to the business assets.
+The difference between an OPC and Sole proprietorship business is that of the liability of the owner.
+In the case of a Person Company, members' liability in case of dissolution or winding up is limited, only up to the business assets.

-Whereas, in case of a sole proprietorship business, liability of the owner is unlimited.
-It signifies that, the creditors of a sole proprietorship business can recover their business liability from personal assets such as your cars, residential house or any kind of personal assets, if business assets are not sufficient to recover their liability.
+Whereas, in the case of a sole proprietorship business, the liability of the owner is unlimited.
+It signifies that, the creditors of a sole proprietorship business can recover their business liability from personal assets such as your cars, residential house or any kind of personal assets if business assets are not sufficient to recover their liability.